Memphis, Tennessee Therapists

 Mental Health Statistics for Memphis

 Memphis is a great place to visit.
-People take trips every year to explore the music, food and heritage Memphis offers.
+People take trips every year to explore the music, food, and heritage Memphis offers.
 Living in Memphis can be amazing too.
-However, like most cities, Memphis has its own mental health crisis on its hands.
+However, like most cities, Memphis has its mental health crisis on its hands.
 It is estimated that over 1 million people in Tennessee suffer from a mental disorder every year.
 About 20% of these people suffer from a serious mental illness.
-Sadly, the entire state of Tennesse only offers about 600 beds for people with mental health issues.
+Sadly, the entire state of Tennessee only offers about 600 beds for people with mental health issues.
 You can do the math.
 Tennesse reports that over 200,000 people are turned away from treatment every year.
 This number is increasing with each year.
 The statistics are so saddening because one of the cornerstones of a rewarding life is optimal mental health.
 Everyone should have access to mental health resources.

 This just demonstrates how important it is that people have an alternate resource for mental health treatment.
 There are over 1,800 mental health professionals in Memphis.
 They are trained to handle mental health and substance abuse issues.
 The problem is that many people don’t know how to find a good mental health professional.
 Every time you do a Google search, you will click on whichever therapist has the best search engine optimization.
-This doesn’t necessary mean they are the best fit for you.
+This doesn’t necessarily mean they are the best fit for you.